New to CSA?

 Our CSA members consistently comment that our produce tastes better than what they get at the grocery store - and it should.
 Some of our new members comment that they never knew that a carrot could taste like that, or that salad could be eaten without dressing.
 They appreciate the care we take in selecting our seed, feeding our soil, harvesting weekly, and delivering within a day of harvest.
 If you are like us and LOVE TO EAT then you know that preparing and serving great food for your family starts with the best of ingredients, just like my grandma served to my family.

 Our CSA members are up to the challenge of trying new vegetable cultivars weekly, and are engaged by the superior flavor our produce imparts to their weekly kitchen creativity.
 They also appreciate and look forward to the weekly surprise each box contains.
 Many of our customers said they were challenged and surprised by vegetables that they would normally pass by in the produce aisle at the grocery, and weren't looking forward to going back to eating from the store after the last delivery.
-If you have rigid parameters in what your menu looks like each week, don’t like to cook, or aren’t willing to try new things, you’d be better off purchasing from the grocery or our mobile markets.
+If you have rigid parameters in what your menu looks like each week, don’t like to cook, or aren’t willing to try new things, you’d be better off purchasing from our online store, or our farm-stand.

 The most important factor for anyone considering joining a CSA program is that it’s not for everyone.
 It represents a markedly different way of eating than the paradigm our society has become accustomed to.
 Because contemporary society has been geared toward mass-produced, cheap, readily available, one-stop shopping - it has only taken two generations to lose the knowledge of how to feed ourselves.
 Wether it be how to grow our own food, eat healthfully, fresh - in season foods, or prepare and store the harvest in preparation for winter.